mozilla/dbt-core-dev/README.md

 # dbt Core Development (using a sandbox)

-This code repository is meant to be forked and used as a template for data practitioners to use dbt-core for local development and testing of models prior to deploying them to production.
+This code repository is meant to be forked and used as a template for data practitioners to use dbt-core for local development and testing of data models prior to deploying them to production.

-Use [BigQuery ETL](https://github.com/mozilla/bigquery-etl/) for scheduling on Airflow.

 It is set up to work with BigQuery and assumes users have GCP access with BigQuery permissions and can authenticate locally.

+Use [BigQuery ETL](https://github.com/mozilla/bigquery-etl/) for Airflow scheduling and production deployment.

 Mozilla does not currently have a production-ready dbt Core implementation and it is not on the roadmap.
 Some of our data practitioners find it productive to use dbt to deploy models for development and testing.
 This allows for easy facilitation of that.